uccser/cs-field-guide/text/en/chapters/formal-languages.md

 - Explore regular expressions in spreadsheets.
 The Google docs spreadsheet has a function called RegExMatch, RegExExtract and RegExReplace.
 In Excel they are available via Visual Basic.

 - Knitting patterns are a form of regular expression.
-If you're interested in knitting, you could look into how they are related through the [article about knitting and regular expressions at CS4FN site](http://www.cs4fn.org/regularexpressions/knitters.php).
+If you're interested in knitting, you could look into how they are related through the [article about knitting and regular expressions at the CS4FN site](http://www.cs4fn.org/regularexpressions/knitters.php).

 - The "grep" command is available in many command line systems, and matches a regular expression in the command with lines in an input file. (the name comes from "Global Regular Expression Parser").
 Demonstrate the grep command for various regular expressions.